xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 -  Note: There's an open source cli called [coldbrew](https://github.com/coldbrewcloud/coldbrew-cli) that you can download from Github which automates your Docker container deployment process.
 I couldn't figure out how the configuration file suppose to look if I wanted to fire up the app container with mongo.
 Also, Coldbrew seem to have a lot of "magic" that when my deployed app failed to launch, I couldn't figure out how to troubleshoot.

-As step 0, we need to [install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and configure it.

-Next, we use the Docker CLI to build our image:
+We use the Docker CLI to build our image:

 ```
 $ docker build -t <image-name> .